 If you’re fortunate to travel to Chicago during baseball season, try to catch a game at Wrigley Field.
 Otherwise, ballpark tours are offered regularly and provide visitors with an insider’s look at this ballpark’s 100+ years of history.

-Chicago isn’t necessarily known for its street art, but there are lots of fun and interesting street art scattered throughout the city if you know where to look.
+Chicago isn’t necessarily known for its street art, but there are lots of fun and interesting street art scattered throughout the city if you know where to look (cue my next local’s tip).
 Head north on Milwaukee Avenue through the Wicker Park, Bucktown, and Logan Square neighborhoods, and you’ll find more than your fair share of murals.
 Or, venture out to the other side of town and check out the Pilsen neighborhood.
 Not only will you find plenty of street art there, you’ll also find some of the city’s best Mexican food (my personal favorite: Canton Reggio).

 Chicago is home to many well known comedians such as Seth Meyers, John Belushi, Joan Cusack, Melissa McCarthy, Beck Bennett, Cecily Strong, and many more.
-Many of these comedians graduated from Chicago’s Second City Improvisational Theatre, so what better way to get a good laugh and get a glimpse at the next generation of comedians than to attend a comedy show at Chicago’s Second City?
-I have been to many shows in my last eight years of living here, and they have all been fantastic.
+Many of these comedians graduated from Chicago’s Second City Improvisational Theatre, so what better way to get a good laugh and glimpse the next generation of comedians than to attend a comedy show at Chicago’s Second City?
+I have been to many shows at Second City in my last 8+ years of living in Chicago, and they have all been fantastic.
 Tickets are reasonably priced, and you typically do not have to book too far in advance.

 For even more fun and awesome things to do in Chicago, check out this post on seven of my favorite things to do in Chicago.

 In recent years, Chicago has risen to become one of the world’s hottest food cities.
 With celebrity chefs like Stephanie Izard, Rick Bayless, and Grant Achatz, Chicago is far past its days of being known for just pizza and hot dogs and is now home to sophisticated, diverse cuisines that cater to any audience.
-The list below contains essentials for a first time visitor to Chicago, but if you are more interested in local eateries, check out my local’s guide to the 35 best restaurants in Chicago, and if you do all things for the ‘gram, don’t miss this list of the 25 most Instagrammable restaurants, bars, and cafes in Chicago.
+The list below contains essentials for a first time visitor to Chicago, but if you are more interested in eating where the locals eat, check out my local’s guide to the 35 best restaurants in Chicago, and if you do all things for the ‘gram, don’t miss this list of the 25 most Instagrammable restaurants, bars, and cafes in Chicago.

 If you’re looking for the best burgers in town, head on over to Au Cheval and order a cheeseburger with bacon and a fried egg on top.
-It may sound basic, but this is the best burger I’ve had in Chicago.
-The bacon served by Au Cheval more closely resembles pork belly than the bacon you get with your breakfast plate.
-Be warned that there will almost undoubtedly be a line there, but I hardly mind waiting as they make the wait process as convenient for you as possible.
+It may sound basic, but this is one of the best burgers I’ve had in Chicago.
+The bacon served by Au Cheval is a thick cut of pork belly and not the bacon you’re used to getting with your breakfast plate.
+Be warned that there will almost undoubtedly be a line at Au Cheval, but I hardly mind waiting as they make the wait process as convenient for you as possible.
 All you have to do is give them your name and number, and they’ll text you when your table is ready.
-While you wait, head to any of the excellent bar options nearby for a drink.
+While you wait, head to any of the excellent bars nearby for a drink.